charles-uno/Bloodlines/04_how_to_play.md

 > magic example

+## Injury, Recovery, and Death

+As mentioned in the previous chapter, a PC's health is tracked using three condition boxes, each of which corresponds to one of the bloodline scores:

++ The **Broken** box corresponds to the Dwarf bloodline score.
++ The **Dazed** box corresponds to the Elf bloodline score.
++ The **Shaken** box corresponds to the Halfling bloodline score.

+The GM will call for a box to be marked when the PC fails a roll, and as a result is subjected to physical punishment.
+This can mean being hit by an arrow or sword, mauled by a monster, sickened by poison, swept up by a landslide, overcome by fatigue, and so on.

+Whenever the GM calls on a player to make a roll, if the box corresponding to that roll is marked, the roll must instead be made at the next higher level.
+Note that physical punishment makes a PC's mental and social rolls more difficult, not just their physical rolls; even polite conversation can be made problematic by blood loss, a concussion, or shock!

+> During a fight, Tor Byorn attacks an NPC with his sword, for which the GM prompts an Ordinary Dwarf roll.
+However, since Tor Byorn's Broken box is checked, he must make a Significant roll instead.

+Condition boxes are unmarked in dramatically appropriate time.
+A short rest immediately after the confrontation is sufficient to unmark a single box of the player's choice.
+This could be as simple as sitting down, having a drink of water, and binding a wound or two.
+All of a PC's boxes are unmarked after a long rest, such as a hot meal or a night of sleep somewhere safe.

+> After stumbling upon a nest of fire wasps, Oxye's Dazed box is marked.
+However, stopping to rest seems risky.
+She and Tor Byorn choose to push forward.
+As a result, her Dazed box will not be unmarked until they make camp for the night.

+When a PC is called to mark a condition box but they have none left (that is, if they suffer an injury when they have three boxes already marked), they are killed.
+PCs in Bloodlines never lay bleeding on the ground, waiting to die.
+They are standing, albeit unsteadily, until their last breath.

 ## Confrontations

 Broadly, the rules work the same during a fight that they do at any other time.
 Players participate in whatever order feels natural.
 The GM interjects on behalf of NPCs, and prompts the PCs for rolls.
 No roll ever results in nothing happening.
 The specifics of how these rules are applied during a confrontation bears additional discussion, however.